Kioskea - The search feature

 The second search bar, is exclusively reserved for the forum database.

-- Also you can refine your searches using selecting the appropriate forum.
+- Also you can refine your searches by selecting the appropriate forum category.

 The advanced features of forum search engine